 The full recipe with measurements is in the recipe card below.

-Rinse peas until the water runs clear.
+Step 1: Rinse peas until the water runs clear.
 Cover them with fresh water and soak them overnight.

-Drain and rinse the peas, and set them aside; warm oil in an Instant Pot in saute mode.
 Add onions and bell peppers, and cook until the onions become translucent and soften, for about 10 minutes.

-Stir in the garlic and jalapeños; cook for 3 minutes.
 Then, add the kosher salt, cayenne pepper, smoked paprika, and tomato paste; saute until it becomes aromatic, for 30 seconds.

-- Soak the peas in water overnight for a shorter cooking time.
+- Soak the dry peas in water overnight for a shorter cooking time.
 Skip this step if using canned black-eyed peas.

 - To prevent the peas from sticking to the bottom or burning, avoid overfilling the Instant Pot.